-- 1885: Born on 3 September in La Crosse WI, one of seven children born to parents from Bohemia.
+- 1885: Born on September 3rd in La Crosse, WI, one of seven children born to parents from Bohemia.

 - 1899: Dropped out of school and began playing semipro ball

-- 1905: Broke into Organized ball at age 19 with LaCrosse in the Wisconsin State League
+- 1905: Broke into Organized ball at age 19 with the LaCrosse Pinks in the Wisconsin State League

-- At 21 years old broke into the big leagues on 29 June with the St. Louis Cardinals
+- At 21 years old, broke into the big leagues on June 29th

-- On 30 September, Konetchy stole home twice in St. Louis'’ game against the Boston Doves.
-St. Louis sets a MLB one-game record with three steals of home as Joe Delahanty also scores in the 8th.
+- On September 30th, Konetchy stole home twice in St. Louis' game against the Boston Doves.
+St. Louis set a MLB one-game record with three steals of home as Joe Delahanty also scored in the 8th.

 - 1910: Had a 20-game hitting streak in early July

-- 1912: On 5 August, he hit two inside the park homeruns in an 8–4 win over the Brooklyn Dodgers
+- 1912: On August 5th, he hit two inside-the-park home runs in an 8–4 win over the Brooklyn Dodgers

-- On 22 June, George Pearce of the Chicago Cubs stops the Cards on one hit, a single by Konetchy.
-Pearce wins, 6–0, over Pol Perritt.
+- On June 22nd, George Pearce of the Chicago Cubs stopped the Cards on one hit, a single by Konetchy.

-- On 18 July, he drew a walk from Christy Mathewson, ending a streak of 68 walkless innings by the Giant's Pitcher.
-Matty's record won't be topped until Bill Fischer, in 1962.
+- On July 18th, he drew a walk from Christy Mathewson, ending a streak of 68 walkless innings by the Giants' pitcher.
+Matty's record will not be topped until Bill Fischer, in 1962.

-- One of only five position players to chalk up a pitching win in the twentieth century (1913).
+- That year, he became one of only five position players to chalk up a pitching win in the twentieth century.

-- On 12 December, the Pittsburgh Pirates clean house in an 8-player swap with the Cardinals.
-Going to St. Louis is Dots Miller, a 1909 World Series hero, 14-game winner Hank Robinson, 3B Cozy Dolan, infielder Art Butler, and OF Chief Wilson, king of the triple.
-The Pirates receive pitcher Bob Harmon, 3B Mike Mowrey, and Konetchy, whom the Bucs had been after for years.
+- On December 12th, the Pittsburgh Pirates cleaned house in an eight-player swap with the Cardinals.
+Going to St. Louis were Dots Miller, a 1909 World Series hero, 14-game winner Hank Robinson, 3B Cozy Dolan, infielder Art Butler, and OF Chief Wilson, king of the triple.
+The Pirates received pitcher Bob Harmon, 3B Mike Mowrey, and Konetchy, whom the Bucs had been after for years.

-- 1915: Did not respect reserve clause and jumped to the Pittsburgh Rebels of the Federal League.
+- 1915: He did not respect the reserve clause and jumped to the Pittsburgh Rebels of the Federal League.

-- On 28 June, the Giants Ferdie Schupp stops the Boston Braves on one hit, a single by Konetchy.
+- On June 28th, the Giants' Ferdie Schupp stopped the Braves on one hit, a single by Konetchy.

-- On 30 June, for the second time in three days, Konetchy collects the only hit in a game, a single.
-Today it is Rube Benton of the Giants firing the one hitter.
+- On June 30th, for the second time in three days, Konetchy collected his team's only hit in a game, a single.
+Today it is Rube Benton of the Giants firing the one-hitter.

-- On 28 September, in the fourth doubleheader whitewash in the National League this month, the Giants' Jeff Tesreau tops the Braves, 2–0, in the opener.
-In the second game, Schupp yields a seventh inning single to Konetchy, breaking up his no hitter.
-Schupp finishes with a one-hit, 6–0 win, and will end the year with an ERA of 0.90.
-For New York, it is their 25th consecutive win.
+- On September 28th, in the fourth doubleheader whitewash in the National League this month, the Giants' Jeff Tesreau topped the Braves, 2–0, in the opener.
+In the second game, Ferdie Schupp yielded a 7th-inning single to Konetchy, breaking up his no-hitter.
+Schupp finished with a one-hit, 6–0 win.

-- On 30 September, in the opener of a doubleheader, Giants pitcher Rube Benton takes a no hitter into the eighth inning before Braves Konetchy repeats his performance of two days earlier by lacing a hit, the only Boston safety.
+- On September 30th, in the opener of a doubleheader, Giants pitcher Rube Benton took a no-hitter into the 8th inning before Konetchy repeated his performance of two days earlier by lacing a hit, the only Boston safety.
 Benton wins the one-hitter, 4–0 for New York's record 26th win in a row.

-- 1920: On 1 May, in Boston, Brooklyn's Leon Cadore and the Braves' Joe Oeschger duel 26 innings to a 1-1 tie in the longest game ever played in MLB.
-Oeschger shuts out the Dodgers for the last 21 innings, topping Art Nehf's 20 scoreless frames in a row on 1 August 1918.
-He gives up nine hits and Cadore allows 12, in the 3-hour, 50-minute game.
-The Robins lose to the Phils at home in 13 innings the next day, then return to Boston for a Monday game where they lose again in 19.
-For 58 innings work in 3 days, they are 0-2.
-An unusual double play occurs in the 17th inning when the bases are loaded with one out.
-A grounder to Oeschger results in a throw home, forcing the runner.
-C Hank Gowdy's throw to 1B Walter Holke is fumbled, and when the runner tries to score from second base, the throw back to Gowdy nips the sliding Konetchy, who played the entire 26 innings
+- 1920: On May 1st, in Boston, Brooklyn's Leon Cadore and the Braves' Joe Oeschger dueled for 26 innings to a 1-1 tie in the longest game ever played in MLB.
+Oeschger shut out the Dodgers for the last 21 innings, topping Art Nehf's 20 scoreless frames in a row on August 1, 1918.
+He gave up nine hits and Cadore allowed 12, in the 3-hour, 50-minute game.
+An unusual double play occured in the 17th inning when the bases were loaded with one out.
+A grounder to Oeschger resulted in a throw home, forcing the runner.
+C Hank Gowdy's throw to 1B Walter Holke was fumbled, and when the runner tried to score from second base, the throw back to Gowdy nipped the sliding Konetchy, who played the entire 26 innings

 - 1927: Ended his baseball playing career at age 42

-- 1938: Resigned 6 May 1938 as manager of Brownsville in the Texas Valley League and replaced by Brooks Conover
+- 1938: Resigned on May 6th as manager of the Brownsville Charros in the Texas Valley League and was replaced by Brooks Conover

 - Raymond Gonzalez: The Spoilers, Society for American Baseball Research, Cooperstown, NY, 1974